Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 In our **second simulation study (SS2)**, we mainly focus on the networks randomly generated from the **zero-inflated Poisson stochastic block model (ZIP-SBM)**, which is the one we newly proposed in [Lu, C., Durante, D., and Friel, N. [2024+], "Zero-inflated stochastic block modeling of efficiency-security tradeoffs in weighted criminal networks"]().
 The synthetic network in **scenario 2** of **SS2** is equipped with a hub while the one in **scenario 1** is not.

+We implement the supervised and unsupervised ZIP-LPCM and Pois-LPCM inference with default unusual zero probability prior setting, Beta(1,9), for each scenario following **Algorithm 1** of the **ZIP-LPCM-MFM** paper.
+We also test four other different unusual zero probability prior settings for supervised ZIP-LPCM implementations, i.e., Beta(1,1), Beta(1,3), Beta(1,19) and Beta(1,99).
+These bring totally eight different implementations for each scenario of the two simulation studies that are illustrated in this tutorial.

 The source code of all the functions required for the experiments in our paper is included in the [`Functions.R`] file of this repository.
 We load the functions via the code below.